Taxation & Accounting Principles for Lawyers

 This course covers advanced oil & gas concepts and expands on the basic principles covered in Oil & Gas, Law 9330.
 Students will learn document drafting techniques and as part of the course work will be assigned documents to prepare and review that an attorney dealing with oil & gas matters would expect to encounter in practice.
 Some topics to be covered include advanced lease provisions; joint operating agreements; financing of oil and gas transactions; mineral and royalty conveyances; pipeline issues; and regulation of oil and gas activities.
 Prerequisite: Oil & Gas

-An advanced study of patent law, with an emphasis on patent applications, interferences and other practical aspects of a patent practice, including international patent protection.
-Recommended prerequisite: Intellectual Property I
+A study of patent law, with an emphasis on patent applications, interferences and other practical aspects of a patent practice, including international patent protection.

 This course covers eminent domain and other practical land use planning topics.
 The course will help students become familiar with legal considerations in working with government agencies, land developers, and land owners.
 The course covers various topics including conservation easements, common interest communities and zoning.
 However, eminent domain and the specific Texas statutes that have been added in the post-Kelo era is a primary focus of the course occupying at least a third of the classes.
 Additionally, students are given an assignment that focuses on the interaction of eminent domain and zoning issues as land use changes over time.
 The course offers both considerations of policy matters as well as practical application of the concepts in real-world settings.